mcguffin/multisite-blog-alias/readme.txt

 1. **Set up your DNS**.
 Make sure your Domain points to your Wordpress installation.
 You can achieve this by either setting up an A- or CNAME-Record in your DNS configuration.
 Your webserver must be configured to handle requests on the given Domain.
 2. Under **Network Admin – Sites** edit the site and select the Alias Domains Tab.
 3. Enter the domain without `http` ao `/` and click "Add".
 4. Click "Check Status" to see if it worked.
-If something went wrong you will show an error message.
+If something went wrong you will see an error message.

 If you want to redirect with URL path appended (e.g. from `some-alias.tld/some/path` to `some-real-blog.tld/some/path`), add this to your `wp-config.php`: